What Is an EIN Number?

 When Do You Need a New EIN?

-• Incorporating a sole proprietorship or partnership
+• The incorporation of a sole proprietorship or a partnership.

-Situations where you keep your existing EIN:
+The situations in which you retain your existing EIN:

 How to Find or Verify Your EIN

-• Previous tax returns: Your EIN appears on all business tax returns, including Forms 1120, 1120-S, 1065, and 940/941
+• Past tax filings: The EIN is listed on all tax returns filed by your business including Forms 1120, 1120-S, 1065 and 940/941.

 Frequently Asked Questions